Fernando "Tererê" Augusto: Competition career

 The first big victory for him was when in 1994 he won the Brazilian Championship.
 In 1997 he won the World Championship (Mundials) as a blue belt.
 In 1998 Professor Couto awarded Tererê with a purple belt, who later that year won the open weight division in the Mundials.

-A year later Fernando received a brown belt from professor Paiva and won the Mundials in his weight division (under 181 lbs), beating 2000 champion and future UFC lightweight champion BJ Penn in the semi-final.
+A year later Fernando received a brown belt from professor Paiva and won the Mundials in his weight division (under 181 lbs), beating 2000 champion and future UFC lightweight champion B.J.
+Penn in the semi-final.

 Some time after the competition professor Fabio Gurgel invited Tererê to São Paulo to train with him.
 Before leaving, Tererê received his black belt from professor Paiva.

 Next year in the Mundials Tererê won his weight class, first time as a black belt.
 By that time he had won the title in every belt class available.
 He went to win the title again in 2003.

 Despite being fairly light weight (weighing around 165 lbs) Tererê competed the 2004 Championships in ultra-heavy class (over 221 lbs) finishing second, only losing to Fabrício Werdum in the final by points.